alicengalice/expense-wise-frontend/README.md

 # ExpenseWise Frontend (React + React Admin)

-This is the frontend UI for ExpenseWise**, a simple personal expense tracking dashboard.
+This is the frontend UI for ExpenseWise, a simple personal expense tracking dashboard.
 The frontend is built using React, Vite, and React Admin, and provides a clean admin-style interface for managing Users, Categories, and Expenses.

 Backend repo: https://github.com/alicengalice/expensewise-backend